eli-ams/scymol/README.md

 LAMMPS and/or MPI binaries are correctly specified.
 The final execution command in `Command to run` should match the format required to run a simulation on the user's system (e.g., `mpiexec -n 4 lmp input.dat`).

+In this GitHub distribution, the `lammps+mpi/` directory contains files with the binaries for a self-contained version of
+LAMMPS and OpenMPI.
+To use these, extract the contents of the file corresponding to your operating system into the `lammps+mpi/` folder.
+As of now, only Windows ([windows_lammps+mpi.tar.xz](lammps%2Bmpi%2Fwindows_lammps%2Bmpi.tar.xz)) and Ubuntu ([unix_lammps+mpi.tar.xz](lammps%2Bmpi%2Funix_lammps%2Bmpi.tar.xz)) are included.
+Other binaries will be added later.

 ## Sample Simulation

 A simple simulation that utilizes all of Scymol's functionalities can be executed to ensure the program operates